ronniross/cognitive-engine/README.md

 # cognitive-engine v.
 1.0.0

-Machine Learning dataset that aims to address cognitive pitfalls.
+A machine learning dataset and research module that aims to address cognitive pitfalls and enhance the cognitive capabilities of humans and language models.

 > ## Disclaimer
 >